Wierzbowsky/GotekLEDScreenClock/readme.txt

 ---------

 The clock is controlled by a single pushbutton.
 There are 3 types of commands that you can execute.
 A short pushdown (less than 1 second push), a medium pushdown (over 1 second push) and a long pushdown (over 2 second push).
-It's all about time.
+It's all about timing.
-Each operation is acknowledged by the clock with a beep of different frequency and duration.
+Each operation is acknowledged by the clock with a beep of different frequency and duration if beep is enabled.

 When the clock shows date and time, a short pushdown will change the brightness mode and disable the auto-brightness mode if if was previously set.
-There are 3 different brightness levels to select.
+There are 3 different brightness levels to select manually.
+The auto-brightness uses only the dimmest and the brightest levels.

 The medium pushdown will allow to enter the settings mode (see below).
 The long pushdown switches on the auto-brightness mode.
 The brightness will automatically change based on time of the day.
-From 8:00 to 20:00 normal brightness is set, otherwise low brightness is set.
+From 8:00 to 20:00 high brightness is set, otherwise low brightness is set.

-In the settings mode a short pushdown will change the value of hour, minute, day, month, year, select beep ON or beep OFF and allow to set the adjustment in the range of -15 to 15 (slow/fast) for the clock.
-A short pushdown will zero the value of seconds if seconds are blinking.
+The settings option can be selected by holding the pushbutton for over 1 second.
+In the settings mode a short pushdown will change the value of hour, minute, second (reset to zero), day, month, year, select beep ON or beep OFF, select auto-brightness
+ON of OFF, as well as allow to set the clock speed adjustment in the range of -15 to 15 (slow/fast).
+A short pushdown will zero the value of seconds if seconds are blinking, for other values it will either switch them between ON or OFF or advance the setting by 1.
 The medium pushdown will allow to select the setting that needs to be changed (hour, minute, day, etc.).
-The currently selected setting will blink.
-The selection is done in a loop, for example: second->minute->hour->second...
+The currently selected value will blink.
+The selection is done in a loop, for example: second->minute->hour->second.
+The long pushdown will switch to the next setup screen.
+That last screen of the setup will ask to press a button to start the clock with the selected settings.
+The following setup screens are available in version 1.0.0005:

-The long pushdown will switch from time setting mode to date setting mode, then to beep setting mode and finally to the clock adjustment setting mode.
-After the last mode the newly-set date/time will be shown and the clock will start running.
+-> Set time -> Set date -> Set auto-brightness -> Set beep -> Set adjust -> Start clock

 It may be tricky to change settings for the first time, but you will get used to it pretty fast.